top of page

 Why is Helen essential in Eating Disorder treatment?

-I support recovery as it unfolds in real life — through eating, behaviour change, family support, and ongoing therapeutic guidance — rather than separating nutrition from mental health care.
+I provide structured, recovery-focused care that supports meaningful change in everyday life — through eating, behaviour change, emotional support, and family involvement — rather than separating nutrition from mental health treatment.

-I work alongside psychologists, GPs, and paediatricians, but my role is not limited to a single part of treatment.
-I remain actively involved throughout recovery, helping young people and families move forward in a steady, supported way.
+I work collaboratively with psychologists, GPs, and paediatricians, remaining actively involved throughout recovery to help individuals and families move forward in a steady, supported way.

-I work directly with the eating disorder, guiding recovery in day-to-day life.
-Areas of expertise:
+I work directly with the eating disorder — guiding recovery where it matters most: in day-to-day life.

 Who I Work With

-I work with adolescents, young adults, and families who are living with the day‑to‑day reality of an eating disorder.
+I support children, adolescents, young adults, and families living with the day-to-day reality of an eating disorder.

 • Eating feels frightening, overwhelming, or tightly controlled

-• There are rigid rules, rituals, avoidance, or negotiation around food
+• Rigid rules, rituals, or food avoidance are present

 • Weight, growth, or medical stability is a concern